Evidlo/prelim/main.typ

         caption: [#rt([FIXME: placeholder.])  (a) Polar-binned camera FOV projected onto Earth tangent plane. (b) Polar-binned FOV relative to outer exosphere boundaries.]
     ) <earth_fov_science>

     A final step of post-processing is to bin the 512² pixel WFI and 1024² pixel NFI images to a lower resolution.
 The dense #gls("LOS") spatial sampling and fast temporal cadence of these cameras creates significant memory and computational requirements for retrieval algorithm, which can be avoided by downsampling images in a way that preserves as much detail as possible.
 This is similar to the stacking and binning described in @instrument_model, but occurs after downlink.
-A good binning scheme is a log-polar grid, due to the roughly spherical, radial exponential distribution of the exosphere.
+A good binning scheme is a log-polar grid, due to the roughly spherically-symmetric, radially exponential distribution of the exosphere.
 Within the Carruthers mission, this is referred to as _science pixel binning_ and shown in @earth_fov_science.
 Similarly, temporal averaging can reduce the volume of data ingested by the retrieval algorithms without much loss of information on exosphere dynamic evolution, especially during quiet conditions.
+These data reduction techniques help improve the memory resources required during retrieval, which is analyzed in @benchmarking.

     This chapter has focused on treating a single detector pixel $j$ and associated #gls("LOS") at a single time index $t$ for the sake of notational simplicity, but tomographic retrieval algorithms rely on many measurements from different angles to fully constrain a reconstruction.
     This manuscript uses the convention $bold(y) = {y_(t,j) | forall t, forall j}$ to denote a stack of subtracted 3D measurements, which will be used extensively in the next section.